itsSanalog/sanalog.net/sanastro/src/content/blog/credo.md

 > In a wicked world, relying upon experience from a single domain is not only limiting, it can be disastrous.

-In <a target="_blank" class="extlink" href="https://www.goodreads.com/book/show/255132.The_Medici_Effect">*The Medici Effect*</a> enough, have an intense ardour for intellectual cross-pollination.
+It is thus not surprising that have an intense ardour for <a target="_blank" class="extlink" href="https://www.goodreads.com/book/show/255132.The_Medici_Effect">intellectual cross-pollination</a>.

-We're trying to build a community that welcomes multidisciplinarity, with somewhat high standards of discourse, focusing on the topics of experimental art, music & code.
-We ask of our members to consider the impact of their works on the environment, and to optimize toward living more sustainably. -->

 # Polaris

 The Polaris code governs behaviour.

-##### Better yourself.

-Anything you do,

 ##### Play is good.

 Play is good.
 Play is constant creation.
 Play is constant problem solving and play is constant quitting.
-The speed and efficiency in which one gains experience is almost cheating.
+The speed and efficiency in which one gains experience through play is almost cheating.

+##### Better yourself.

+Anything you do, be aware of what you have earned.
+So much as a smile is a good enough incentive to do something.

 ##### Better the world.